This post was most recently updated on October 22nd, 2020

 My children are not the same size.
 The first was always long and lean.
 The second is big all over.
 At his most recent doctor’s appointment he measured in the 90th percentile for both height and weight.
 In comparison my first typically measures in the 99th percentile for height and the 60th percentile for weight.

 While my first grew quickly, he seemed to wear all of the early stage clothing.
 He started in newborn sizes, moved to three months, six, nine and up and up never skipping a size along the way.
 The second skipped six months and jumped directly into nine.
 He wore twelve month clothing for a very short amount of time and then jumped ahead to eighteen month sizes.

 He’s only six months and wearing eighteen months!
 He has a long torso and a chunky little body.

 While number two hasn’t worn all of number one’s clothes, he has worn more than enough to make a final determination of the hand-me-down storage conundrum.

 It turns out storing those clothes was a great idea.
 Of course I saved a ton of money on clothes, but more than the savings is the joy I feel every time I dress the second child in an article of clothing my first wore.

 My two boys look nothing alike.
-There features are different, there skin color and hair color are not similar.
+Their features are different, their skin color and hair color are not similar.
 When I dress the second in clothes of the first I don’t relive my first experiences, but I am awash in a warm and fuzzy feeling I never expected.
 I’ll be honest.
 I can’t explain what I feel.

 Perhaps it is the feeling that time is fleeting.
 Perhaps it is the feeling that four years flashed in the blink of an eye.
 Perhaps it is the feeling that my second will receive the same care and attention that make my first child so sweet and loving.
 I’m really not sure.